guofei9987/blind_watermark/README.md

 ```python
 WaterMark(..., processes=None)
 ```
-- `processes`: number of processes, can be integer.
-Default `None`, meaning use all processes.
+- `processes` number of processes, can be integer.
+Default `None`, which means using all processes.

 ## Related Project